 Were you sentenced to a term of probation as a penalty for a criminal offense in San Diego?
 Have you recently violated the terms of that probation?
 If so, you need the help of an experienced probation violation attorney San Diego to protect your future.
 You will have the opportunity to defend yourself at your probation violation hearing.
 Having an attorney by your side at this hearing will help you secure the best possible outcome.

 Contact the Law Office of Vikas Bajaj, APC to find out how we can help you minimize the consequences of your probation violation.
-It’s important to act quickly, so call us today for a free consultation.
+It’s important to act quickly, so call us today for an initial consultation.

 What is Probation?